mikro-orm/mikro-orm/docs/docs/guide/00-introduction.md

 ## The Stack

-The goal of this guide is to provide show off the most important features of MikroORM as well as some of the more niche ones.
+The goal of this guide is to show off the most important features of MikroORM as well as some of the more niche ones.
 It will walk you through creating a simple API for a blog, with the following technologies:

 - [MikroORM](https://mikro-orm.io) with SQLite driver
 - [Fastify](https://www.fastify.io) as the web framework